getsentry/sentry/src/sentry/pipeline/README.md

 Pipeline views are objects that implement the `PipelineView` interface and are used as part of the list of views that a pipeline executes.
-The pipeline views recieve the executing request object when they are the step being executed, along with the `piepeline` instance itself.
+The pipeline views receive the executing request object when they are the step being executed, along with the `piepeline` instance itself.

 It's the job of the pipeline view to transition the pipeline to the next step in the pipeline and bind any data that may need to be used later in the pipeline or must be available when once the pipeline completes.

-An example pipleine view might be a form that asks the user for some input.
+An example pipeline view might be a form that asks the user for some input.

 ```python
 class GetUserInput(PipelineView):